How to Build Your First Surfboard

 14. Quickly, using very firm pressure, (this almost can not be done too forcefully, just don't make the cloth or blank shift) drag any excess resin out of the cloth (the squeegee should be bending).
 Do this by dragging the squeegee crosswise from the stringer to the mid rail all around the board leaving the cloth hanging.
 If there are any dry spots on the overhang, use the excess resin, (which will accumulate on the squeegee) to wet these spots.
 This accumulation can also be scraped off on the top edge of the container, to be used on other touch ups.
 Resin may be dripping everywhere.

-15. Quickly, still using very firm pressure, starting mid rail, lap the cloth underneath working from the middle towards the nose then the tail on each side.
-Do this by starting the squeegee at mid rail and firmly force the wet cloth to adhere to the underside curve of the rails - the squeegee should bend slightly (see Figure 14 and photo below).
+15. Quickly, still using very firm pressure, starting mid rail, lap the cloth underneath working from the middle towards the nose, on each side, then the middle towards the tail on each side.
+Do this by starting the squeegee at mid rail and firmly force the wet cloth to adhere to the underside curve of the rails - the squeegee should bend slightly (see photo below).

 16. Look at the light reflection on the surface of the cloth.
 If resin is pooled in an area, drag it to the edge of the cloth and scrap it off the squeegee into the container.
 The squeegee should make a zipper type sound when dragged quickly over the surface of the cloth.
 The weave of the cloth should be visible.
 Any pooled resin will make the board weaker (floating bond) and heavier.